 Who is at Fault for a Misdiagnosis or Failed Diagnosis Under Maryland Law?

-In most cases where you suffer sub-par medical care or your doctor does not do everything they should have done to get you the care you need, your doctor is responsible.
-In some cases, the injuries and harm you suffered might rest on the shoulders of another member of the medical staff, such as a nurse or a physician’s assistant.
+In many cases where you suffer sub-par medical care or your doctor does not do everything they should to get you the care you need, your doctor is responsible.
+In some cases, the injuries and harm you suffered might rest on the shoulders of another medical staff member, such as a nurse or a physician’s assistant.
 Even still, when nurses or assistants are to blame, the doctors in charge of your care tend to share liability.

 Proving a Medical Malpractice Claim for Misdiagnosis in Maryland